-Color of paint job
+Color of the paint job

 The color of the paint job is also important to choose the right car.
 There are car waxes made to be used on specific hues.
 Using color waxes is helpful especially in situations when you accidentally scratch the enamel on your car.
 It helps to cover it.
-Some car waxes are specially made for this, and have agents in them to help cover scratches up.
+Some car waxes are specially made for this and have agents in them to help cover scratches up.
 If you have a black car, same color wax can help you offset the scratch.

-The weather conditions of the area you live also helps you determine the best wax to buy.
+The weather conditions of the area you live also help you determine the best wax to buy.
 If you live in a hot place and your car is exposed to direct sunlight very often, then you would need to get a wax that will allow you to reapply as often as possible.

 Age of car

-The age of car is another important factor while considering what type of wax to buy.
+The age of the car is another important factor while considering what type of wax to buy.
 If your car is still with just one or two years of age, a quick spray wax would be most suitable.
 However, you should keep in mind that such products are most suitable for instant applications and will

-Quantity of plastic in car
+Quantity of plastic in the car

 Some waxes can leave residue on parts made of plastic such as bumpers, door trims.
 If your car’s exterior has more body parts made of plastic, you’ll have to check the wax compatibility with plastic.
 You can read the label for such information or do a small spot test before waxing the entire body.